Window Box - Frequently Asked Questions

 Yes!
 Our PVC window boxes

 are perfect for painting.
 They have a matted finish to them which allows them to hold paint exceptionally well without peeling or fading.
 Because of that they look like wood as well instead of shiny or plastic looking.
 Simply put two coats of a desired color on the window box.
 We recommend Sherwin Williams, however you can use any exterior latex paint.
 Semi-gloss paints work best for all PVC window boxes.
 No primer is necessary and remember to leave the inside of the window box unpainted if you will be placing soil and water in direct contact with the inside of the box.
+Currently we are offering our boxes factory painted in black and beige for an added cost, however, feel free to order in white and paint yourself to save money.
 Click here for some great tips on painting window boxes

 2. Does the window box have to be painted?

 No, feel free to leave our PVC window boxes unpainted.
 They come standard in a bright white color.
 Versatex

 cellular PVC is #1 for longest warranty against fading.
 An inferior grade of PVC or vinyl will fade over time.
 We offer a 15 year warranty straight from us, the manufacturer, allowing you the peace of mind of leaving them unpainted for many years.

 3. Do your window boxes come in colors or do you paint them for us?